Linuxfabrik/monitoring-plugins/check-plugins/xml/README.md

 ## States

+* OK if the XPath expression returns a result and the expected string (if given) is found.
-* WARN if node is not found (empty result).
+* WARN if the XPath expression returns an empty result.
-* WARN is expected text is not found in XML tag text representation.
+* WARN if the expected string is not found in the XPath result.
-* UNKNOWN on XML parsing errors, wrong namespace syntax, xpath errors or text search within non-text tags.
+* UNKNOWN on XML parsing errors, wrong namespace syntax, XPath errors, or text search within non-text tags.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics